haimengsong/dashi/README.md

 # Dashi
-Dashi is a web application which allows users to search restaurants nearby, collect favorite restaurants and get recommended restaurants according to visit history.
-The initial thoughts on developing this application is that we want to improve Yelp restaurant recommendation experience.
+Dashi is a web application which allows users to search restaurants nearby, update preference and view recommended restaurants.
+The initial thoughts on developing this application is to use personalization to improve restaurant search and recommendation.

-## Deployment on Amazon Web Service
+## Deployment on AWS
 ### Step 1.
 Launch an instance (Ubuntu linux) on EC2
 ### Step 2.
 Connect to the instance
 For Mac: